asif-mp3/Place-mate/README.md

 <details>
 <summary><b>What about offline events on campus?</b></summary>

-PlacetTrac extracts venue information and marks events as "Online" only if explicitly mentioned.
+PlaceTrac extracts venue information and marks events as "Online" only if explicitly mentioned.
 Campus events work perfectly!

 </details>